Trainline homepage

-Start a search for trains from London to St Pancras to Chambéry, Albertville, Moûtiers, Aime-la-Plagne or Bourg-Saint-Maurice today.
+Start a search for trains from London to St Pancras to Chambéry, Albertville, Moûtiers, Aime-la-Plagne, Landry or Bourg-Saint-Maurice today.

-The Eurostar ski train will run from London to the slopes on Saturdays and return on Sundays between 16th December 2023 and 4th February 2024.
+The Eurostar ski train will run from London to the slopes on Saturdays and return on Saturdays and Sundays between 20th December 2025 and 4th April 2026.

-Tickers are now on sale with Trainline – grab yours today!
+Tickets are now on sale with Trainline—grab yours today!

 Why take the Eurostar ski train?